 • Have a pre-dive briefing with your instructor

 • Complete a shallow pool dive to a maximum depth of 1.8m

 The Saturday session is an ideal starting point for all new divers, as the pool has a sloping bottom.
-This means your instructor will let you breathe underwater for the first time and practice a couple of safety skills in water deep enough to stand up in.
+Your instructor will let you breathe underwater for the first time and practice a couple of safety skills in water deep enough to stand up in.
 Once you are comfortable, your instructor will take you for a swim to the deep end of the pool.
 This is a great way to introduce you to what it’s like to scuba dive!

 You don’t have to come to the dive centre before this session, we will meet you at John Charles Centre for Sports!
 This pool is 5.5m deep; this means you will really get the full experience of how it feels to be weightless underwater.
 The session is around 2.5 hours long – this includes a briefing, equipment set up and a 90-minute dive.
 During this session, you will have plenty of time to practice skills and have fun!